NCAR/python-tutorial/source/tutorials/beginner.rst

 -----

-That concludes the first part of this virtual tutorial where you learned to write your first Python script.
+That concludes the "First Python Script" virtual tutorial where you learned to write your first Python script.

 In this section you calculated wind chill index by writing and calling your